Organica-Img Solid Waste Management

 The second important step towards better solid waste management is Reuse.
 Over the past few decades, there has been a lot of advancement in packaging technologies.

-The greatest negative however has been that most of this packaging has not been made with 58/intent of reuse or recycling.
-Today, as a global solid waste management crisis looms over our heads.
+The greatest negative, however, has been that most of this packaging has not been made with 58/intent of reuse or recycling.
+Today, a global solid waste management crisis looms over our heads.

 Companies are investing in rethinking their packaging such that it can be reused or recycled.
 Another nifty trick that can come in handy is if people learn to upcycle their waste.